SuperScreen: An open-source package for simulating the magnetic response of two-dimensional superconducting devices: Existing tools

 \section{Existing tools}

 Here, we briefly describe existing software tools for modeling the magnetic response of superconducting devices, most of which are specifically designed for inductance extraction for superconducting integrated circuits.
 FastHenry, a widely-used 3D (normal metal) inductance extraction tool from MIT~\cite{Kamon1994-ck}, has been extended to support superconducting elements~\cite{wrcad, XicTools}.
-This modified version of FastHenry has been used for inductance extraction in the commercial software InductEx~\cite{Fourie2011-wl}.
+This modified version of FastHenry has been used for inductance extraction in the commercial software InductEx~\cite{Fourie2011-wl, Fourie2012-gv, Jackman2016-mf}.
 While FastHenry is open-source, it is written in C and must be compiled for a specific computer architecture and operating system.
 FastHenry executables compiled for several common operating systems are available as part of the open-source XicTools superconducting integrated circuit design suite from Whiteley Research, Inc~\cite{wrcad, XicTools}.
-A 2D London model based on a scalar stream function, much like the model used by \SuperScreen~\cite{Brandt2004-ew, Brandt2005-wj}, forms the basis of the 3D-MLSI software package~\cite{Khapaev1997-kw, Khapaev2001-xq, Khapaev2001-pw}, which is also written in C and is not open-source.
-For a more thorough overview and comparison of inductance extraction tools, see Ref.~\cite{Gaj1999-ls}.
+A 2D London-Maxwell approach based on a scalar stream function, much like the approach used by \SuperScreen~\cite{Brandt2004-ew, Brandt2005-wj}, forms the basis of the 3D-MLSI software package~\cite{Khapaev1997-kw, Khapaev2001-xq, Khapaev2001-pw, Khapaev2002-ev}, which is also written in C and is not open-source.
+For a thorough historical overview and comparison of inductance extraction tools, see Ref.~\cite{Gaj1999-ls}.
+For a more recent overview of superconducting inductance extraction tools see Ref.~\cite{Tolpygo2021-jz}, particularly references [8--25] therein.

+\SuperScreen is not intended primarily as an inductance extraction tool and cannot be used to extract the inductance of superconducting transmission lines (a common superconducting circuit design task~\cite{Gaj1999-ls,Khapaev1996-uu,Tolpygo2021-jz}) due to the lack of support for ``terminal currents.''
+Nevertheless, it is instructive to compare \SuperScreen to a state of the art commercial inductance extraction tool, InductEx~\cite{Fourie2011-wl, Fourie2012-gv, Jackman2016-mf}, on a problem that can be solved using both tools.
+One such problem, provided as an example in the InductEx user manual, is the self-inductance $L$ of a square washer with outer dimension $30\,\um$, inner dimension $10\,\um$, London penetration depth $\lambda=0.24\,\um$, and film thickness $d=0.20\,\um$, for which the InductEx solution reports a ``design'' value of $L=20\,\mathrm{pH}$ and an ``extracted'' value of $L=20.0956\,\mathrm{pH}$~\cite{inductex_user_manual_2020}.
+Code Block~\ref{code:washer} demonstrates how to solve this problem using \SuperScreen.
+The inductance extracted using \SuperScreen, $L=19.91\,\mathrm{pH}$, is within 1\% of the inductance extracted using InductEx.